mahoney1/test/eploy-to-fabric-multi-org.md

     composer network ping -c bob@trade-network

 If the command completes successfully, then you should see the fully qualified participant identifier `org.hyperledger.composer.system.NetworkAdmin#bob` in the output from the command.
-You can now use this business network card to interact with the blockchain business network and onboard other participants in your organization.
+Let's onboard another Trader, this time for Org 2:

+Once again, create a participant, issue an identity (mapped to that participant) - as we already have an asset on the blockchain network, we will use a transaction to change the ownership (from Org1 trader to an Org2 trader):

+Run the `composer participant add` command below, copying it to the command line to execute:

+    composer participant add -c bob@trade-network -d '{"$class":"org.acme.trading.Trader","tradeId":"trader1-org2", "firstName":"Dave","lastName":"Lowe"}'

+Next create the identity for `trader12org2` with the `composer issue identity` command below:

+    composer identity issue -c bobtrade-network -f dave.card -u dlowe -a "resource:org.acme.trading.Trader#trader2-org2"

+Import the card and test it

+    composer card import -f dave.card
+    composer network ping -c dlowe@trade-network

+Lastly, submit a transaction to change ownership of the Commodity asset created earlier.
+We will submit the transaction as the asset owner Jon Doe and transfer it to trader 'Dave Lowe'.
+We will then verify the ownership change has occurred as the Org 2 trader participant mapped to the `dlowe` identity: Perform the step below.

+    composer transaction submit --card jdoe@trade-network -d '{"$class":"org.acme.trading.Trade","commodity":"resource:org.acme.trading.Commodity#EMA","newOwner":"resource:org.acme.trading.Trader#trader-org2"}'

+Finally, do a `composer network list` as the Org 2 trader participant to confirm the change of ownership on the asset:

+    composer network list -c dlowe@trade-network

 <h2 class='everybody'>Conclusion</h2>

-In this tutorial you have seen how to configure {{site.data.conrefs.composer_full}} with all of the information required to connect to a {{site.data.conrefs.hlf_full}} network that spans multiple organizations, and how to deploy a blockchain business network that spans all of the organizations in that {{site.data.conrefs.hlf_full}} network.
+In this tutorial you have seen how to configure {{site.data.conrefs.composer_full}} with all of the information required to connect to a {{site.data.conrefs.hlf_full}} network that spans multiple organizations, and how to deploy a business network to that blockchain network and perform some simple transactions as participants in each organization, using identities that were issued by the Certificate of Authorities in either organization.